-Louise was seized in a neglect case, from a farmer who raises lambs for meat.
-A neighbor saw a bundle of wool in a field, on the ground.
-He discovered that the wool was a live sheep, frozen to the ground.
-He talked to the farmer who knew she was there, but was going to let her die.
+Louise was seized in a neglect case from a farmer who raises lambs for meat.
+A neighbor saw a bundle of wool on the ground in a field.
+He discovered that the wool was a live sheep frozen to the ground.
+He talked to the farmer who knew she was there but was going to let her die.
 The neighbor took the sheep off the farmer’s hands and cared for her until he moved.

 We often let her out to free-range around the farm.
 We close the gates so she doesn’t graze on the new trees on the lawn.
 But she’s learned that she can take the long way around, past the duck pond and the roosters.
-You can watch her trotting along the far side of the pig pasture, on a mission to the trees.
-A bigger priority than the trees, though, is following anyone doing chores that might involve treats.
-Or pets.
+You can watch her trotting along the far side of the pig pasture on a mission to the trees.
+A bigger priority than the trees, though, is following anyone doing chores who might offer treats or affection.
 Despite everything, she really loves people.
 She will put her face right next to yours as you pet her head and the one perfect ear – and the other ear, just as perfect in a different way, that reminds us of where she came from.